bfanselow/Python-Tutorials/LEARN/Generators/README.md

 throw() allows you to throw exceptions with the generator.
 Here is test of send() and throw()

 ### close()
 Calling close() is roughly equivalent to throw(GeneratorExit()).
-As name suggests, it can be used to terminate the iteration.
+As its name suggests, it can be used to terminate the iteration.

 **Example of send() and throw()**
 ```